ralsei/graphite/README.md

-# viz
+# Graphite

-data visualization scraps in R and Racket
+A loosely ggplot2-inspired data visualization library in Racket.